 Before completing an Events Application, it is recommended that you contact the City’s Customer Relations Team on 9364 0666 to discuss the approval requirements; such as the proposed location and other event details.

 Following your discussion with the Customer Relations Team, please send an email to the City requesting the date and location to be placed on hold.
 The Bookings Officer will contact you to confirm if a tentative booking can be made.
 A five-digit reservation number will be provided to include in your Application.

 The Application can then be submitted online.
 An event can only proceed once a permit from the City of Melville for the use of the space has been issued.
 It is an offence to operate without all valid approvals and permits.

 Events planned to be held on private land within the City of Melville, need to obtain Public Health Approval.
 Examples of private land may include places such as yacht clubs and churches etc. as well as Department of Education Land and Crown Land.

 Before completing an Application it is recommended that you contact the City’s Health Services on 9364 0666 to discuss the approval requirements for your event.

 You must obtain approval for an Outdoor Sporting Event if any portion of a run, walk, triathlon, bike tour or similar, is proposed to take place either wholly or partly within the municipality of the City of Melville.
 This includes if the event is on a public street, reserve or footpath.

 Events which include the Swan River will also need to obtain approval from the Department of Biodiversity, Conservation and Attractions, Rivers and Estuaries Division.

-The City offers a number of Community Partnership Funding options to assist with community events.
-To find out more information and check if your event is eligible please access the Grants Information.
+The City offers a number of grants to assist with community events.
+To find out more information and check if your event is eligible, visit our My Community Grants page.

 Once your Event Application has been submitted it will undergo the following process: